+Students can select from three entre choices each day.
+There is always a salad bar available with fruits and vegetables (variety each day).
+Milk is included in our hot lunch program and can also be purchased separately.
 The lunch menu is published prior to the start of each month.
 It can be accessed on our website by clicking HERE.
 Paper copies can be picked up at school, and electronic copies are sent out with Weekly Notes.

 Sodexo Food Services, who provides our hot lunch program, has a nutritionist who plans healthy meals that meet the federal guidelines and FDA requirements.

 Students typically have lunch in the multi-purpose room connected to our warming kitchen.
 FFCS is a closed campus, so high school students are not allowed to leave campus on their own for lunch.
 Juniors and Seniors may each lunch in the Student Lounge.

+Payment for meals is through our Renweb system or parents may pay at the office.
 Free and Reduced Lunch Program: Our school is part of the Washington State Free and Reduced Lunch Program for qualifying families.
 If families fall within the income guidelines, students may receive a free or reduced cost lunch.
 There is no distinction of which students are receiving free and reduced lunches, as charges are done through our accounting system.
 All financial information is confidential.

 Our school nurse is aware and alerted of food allergies of students.
 It is important for our staff to know possible and verifiable allergies.
 For student safety, certain lunchroom tables may be designated as “nut free” or other designations.
 Lunchroom supervisors continue table cleaning between lunch periods.
 For more information contact Nurse Cheryl Cundiff at 687-8382.